|Rating:||8.6 / 10|

 I have been very happy with this pack so far and would happily recommend it as a good large sized day pack.
 This pack also has a female version called the Tempest which also comes in a range of sizes.

-You can purchase the Osprey Talon 33 pack online from Wild Earth or Wildfire Sports
+You can purchase the Osprey Talon 33 Pack online from Wild Earth

 The Tempest is the women’s version of this pack